About materials

 Non-inventoriable materials

-If you have items you would like to track that aren't directly used in your manufactures (such as tools or equipment), you can set these as non-inventoriable materials.
-Unlike inventoriable materials, they don't hold a cost value in the system and are not included in any manufacture or cost of goods sold calculations.
+If you want to track items not directly used in your manufactures (such as tools or equipment), you can set these as non-inventoriable materials.
+Unlike inventoriable materials, they don't hold a cost value in the system nor are included in any manufacture or cost of goods sold calculations.

 Preferred Vendors

-The supplier you purchase this material from most regularly can be set as your "Preferred Vendor".
-Each time you enter a new expense for this material, you can also nominate the vendor you purchased it from.
+The supplier you purchase this material from most regularly can be set as your "Preferred Vendor."
+Each time you enter a new expense for this material, you can nominate the vendor you purchased it from.

 Usage & Purchase Activity

-A summary of your usage and purchasing activity can be found on your material page.
-This provides a view of the rate which you purchase and manufacture with this particular material.
+You can summarize your usage and purchasing activity on your material page.
+This provides a view of the rate at which you purchase and manufacture this material.

-This data can be helpful when creating inventory forecasts (i.e. planning ahead for future purchases and manufacturing).
+This data can be helpful when creating inventory forecasts (i.e., planning for future purchases and manufacturing).

-The summary will display totals for the following time periods: 1 week, 1 month, 3 month, 6 month, 12 month and all time.
+The summary will display totals for the following periods: 1 week, one month, three months, six months, 12 months, and all time.

 Usage and Purchase Activity breakdowns are available in INDIE+ plans.